JazzTap/jazztap.github.io/_posts/2022-6-29-tracklist.md

 <div markdown="1" class="grid three-lines">

 I'll rip and smash through the hornet's nest
+With the plan certified by faith

+Don't you understand I deserve the best?
 And a plan written in death, at that moment

-Don't you understand I deserve the best?
+Gonna do what I want, do what I please
 This was it, he took his last breath

 <div class="float" markdown="1">

+I killed you

+and I

+made you proud

 </div>
 </div>